Eurovision Song Contest 2021: Barbara Dex Award

 The Barbara Dex Award, created in 1997 by fansite House of Eurovision and organised by fansite Songfestival.be since 2017, was awarded to the performer voted to have worn the most notable outfit.
 The top-ranked entry this year was Norway's representative Tix, who was the last person to ever receive the award, due to its cancellation the following year.

 Eurovision Awards

 The Eurovision Awards, first held in 2021, saw competing acts celebrated across ten categories.
 Shortlists were determined by major Eurovision fansites and podcasts, with editors and presenters nominating their favourites in each category; the final result was determined by followers of the official Eurovision Instagram channel who cast votes for their favourite act.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).
 Runners-up are indicated with a single dagger (†).

-Eurovision Song Celebration: Live-On-Tape

-The EBU announced on 29 March 2021 that the Eurovision Song Celebration would return for a second edition, premiering on the contest's official YouTube channel.
-Krista Siegfrids presented the show, which was aired in two parts on 28 and 29 May, and provided a showcase for the 'live-on-tape' back-up performances along with additional bonus material.